aukspot/dles/README.md

 - [Decodex](https://playdecodex.com) - A daily cryptography game.
 Decode a new quote every day!
 - [Doople](https://www.dooplepuzzle.com) - Chain word combinations together to fit the given clues.
 - [Dordle](https://zaratustra.itch.io/dordle) - Solve 2 Wordle puzzles at the same time.
+- [Dowsle](https://dowsle.com) - Find today's secret word by guessing words and seeing how close they are by both meaning and spelling.
 - [Duolock Game](https://www.duolockgame.net) - Solve two Alphalock puzzles at the same time.
 Includes a Padlock (number) mode.
 - [Duotrigordle](https://duotrigordle.com) - Solve 32 Wordle puzzles at the same time.
 - [Eightile](https://eightile.com) - Unscramble each word, adding a new letter each time.
 You have 5 minutes.